flame-engine/flame/doc/effects.md

 The `Offset` argument will determine "how much" of the color that will be applied to the component, in this example the effect will start with 0% and will go up to 80%.

+__Note :__Due to how this effect is implemented, and how Flutter's `ColorFilter` class works, this effect can't be mixed with other `ColorEffect`s, when more than one is added to the component, only the last one will have effect.

 ## Creating new effects